supervoidcoder/supervoidcoder/README.md

 - 👋 Hi, I’m @supervoidcoder
-- 👀 I’m interested in Making websites
+- 👀 I’m interested in making websites, tools, education, and entertainment!
-- 🌱 I’m currently learning Javascript, python, CSS, and HTML
+- 🌱 I’m currently learning C++, C#, and React, and I know JavaScript, Python, CSS, and HTML.
 - 📫 You can comment on my scratch account https://scratch.mit.edu/users/scratchcode1_2_3

 <!---